Drayz/My-Reads-Book-App-FEND-Project-6/README.md

 # How MyReads App Work

-* You can click on the down on each book to change to different shelves "Currently Reading", "Want to Read", and "Read".
+* You can click on the down arrow on each book to change to different shelves "Currently Reading", "Want to Read", and "Read".
 * If you want to add more books to the shelves click the "+" button to switch to the search page
 * In the search page type the book you are interested in the search field
 * Once the result show up then click on the down arrow on the book to place it on the shelf of your choice.